ilugakov/volume-sharer/README.md

 On my windows 10 laptop from work it is possible to make use of Docker, but due to security restrctions that are in place, I am not able to bind mount a windows folder in a container.

-In order to be able to still work easily with data volumes and access the content of them from within my windows environment I updated the dperson/samba container image to not only contain a Docker installation to check all data volumes, but also keep on refreshing the list of shares whenever a data volumes are added/removed.
+In order to be able to still work easily with data volumes and access the content of them from within windows environment user gdiepen updated the dperson/samba container image to not only contain a Docker installation to check all data volumes, but also keep on refreshing the list of shares whenever a data volumes are added/removed.

+Original version of gdiepen/volume-sharer mounted each volume as a separate share.
+This solves inital problem of accessing volumes from the other machine, but I prefer to have one only one share that contains all the volumes inside in order to mount it as a drive in Windows for faster access

 # Usage